Written by Kate Van Bremen, Ph.D., Consultant

 1) Gathering archival data

 An important first step is to collect any existing information where we can learn about what KSAs are important for success in the role.
 This could include job descriptions where the job requirements are listed (e.g., “high attention to detail”).
-It may include any competency models that currently exist that outline the competencies important for success in the organization and the position.
+It may include reviewing any current competency modeling that outlines the competencies important for success within the organization and this position.
 It could also include performance evaluation forms and criteria.
 This tells us the benchmark an employee’s performance is being measured against (e.g., “Follows safety procedures”).

 2) Facility tour/job observation